wyatt-arbon/HIT238/README.md

 # HIT238
-Repository for HIT238 Mobile Paradigm,
+Repository for HIT238 Mobile Paradigm, Hi i'm Wyatt and the owner of this repository